L2oukmane/To-Do-List/README.md

 # To Do List| MODULE-II

 > This simple project being built in our second module of our curriculum at microverse. its a is To Do List were you are able to add and remove a note from a list
+> Our goal here is to Build a To Do List with add and remove feature from scratch using JavaScript.

 ### Features implemented so far are: